- Our Story

 Reaching an AIDS-Free Generation (RAFG) in Burundi

 Burundi has achieved incredible progress in the fight against HIV/AIDS.
-Since 2010, new HIV infections and AIDS-related deaths have been halved, according to UNAIDS.
-However, despite progress, Burundi remains one of the poorest countries in the world and non-health factors.
+Since 2010, new HIV infections and AIDS-related deaths have been cut in half, according to UNAIDS.
+Despite progress, Burundi remains one of the poorest countries in the world.
+Gaps in HIV service quality that constrain epidemic control include delays in linking new HIV-positive cases to antiretroviral therapy (ART) to minimize patient loss to follow-up, the need to improve ART retention and adherence, low access to viral load testing, and a low rate of viral load suppression.

-To scale up antiretroviral therapy (ART) services for people living with HIV (PLHIV).
-By using an integrated, community-based approach in high-prevalence provinces, the project can contribute towards the Government of Burundi’s goal to achieve epidemic control nationally.
-To achieve the UNAIDS 90-90-90 goals in Burundi, three intermediate results are outlined:
+The RAFG Activity’s objective is to scale up ART services for people living with HIV (PLHIV), beginning in five priority provinces in Burundi and now serving 14 provinces.
+By using an integrated, community-based approach in high-prevalence provinces, the project aims to contribute towards the Government of Burundi’s goal to achieve epidemic control nationally.
+To achieve the UNAIDS 90-90-90 goals in Burundi, RAFG focuses on:

-- Identify HIV-positive men, women, and children through high quality, targeted HTS and link to ART services;
+- Identifying HIV-positive men, women, and children through high quality, targeted HIV testing services and linking those who test positive to ART services;

-- Increase ART coverage in men, women, and children living with HIV; and
+- Increasing ART coverage in men, women, and children living with HIV; and

-- Ensure HIV-positive men, women, and children on ART are virally suppressed.
+- Ensuring HIV-positive men, women, and children on ART are virally suppressed.

 The FHI 360-led consortium is using the science of QI to strengthen the service delivery system at the facility and community levels.
 QI models are used to address the systemic issues that affect the delivery of HIV services so that the system of care for HIV patients achieves its expected performance along the 90-90-90 goals.